Parq254/Python-Mini-Projects/README.md

 This classic program introduces you to basic syntax and printing to the console.

-Guessing Game
+- Guessing Game

 Challenge yourself by creating a program that generates a random number and has the user guess it within a limited number of tries.
-Mad Libs

-Get creative with user input and string manipulation by building a fun story template with blanks that users fill in with their own words.
-Area and Perimeter Calculator

-Develop a program that calculates the area and perimeter of shapes (rectangle or circle) based on user-provided dimensions.
+- Slot Machine
+Ever wondered how slot machines work?Well here you will find a sample code showing how they do work and from it you can build a larger concept.

-Rock, Paper, Scissors Game
+- Rock, Paper, Scissors Game

 Take your skills to the next level by creating a classic game where you play against the computer.
 This project will involve conditional statements and random number generation.
 Challenge Yourself!